Cabot Cliffs - A Year in Review

 On that same first day, it also became clear on how much work needed to happen for the course to be completely finished and seeded by fall.
 Luckily, Mr. Coore and his lead associate for the project and our fearless leader, Keith Rhebb, assembled an amazing team to carry out the time-constrained work.
 Keith Rhebb, Dave Axland, and Andrew Littlefield made up team America while Rod Whitman, Riley Johns, and Trevor Dormer made up team Canada.
 We even had a 3rd period guest appearance by Integrative's very own Dan Philcox, who came out for a month to help during the summer push.
 This was the first time all three members of the Integrative Golf Design team have been working on the same project together since the Elmhurst restoration in Winnipeg.
 As always, good times were had!

 Cabot Cliffs became a labour of love for many of us involved.
-We spent countless hours on-site in all kinds of weather ensuring what we were doing was nothing but the best and highest quality.
+We spent countless hours on-site in all kinds of weather ensuring what we were doing was nothing but the best and of highest quality.
 There were countless evenings we would work until the sun sank behind the Gulf of St. Lawrence, and sometimes even continued into the dark with the lights on!
 The site deserved nothing less.

-We will be returning in the early spring to finish Cabot Cliffs, build the practice facilities, and get things ready for a soft opening in mid-July.
+We will be returning in the early spring to finish off Cabot Cliffs, build the practice facilities, and get things ready for a soft opening in mid-July.
 Please enjoy a hole-by-hole sneak peek of the new Cabot Cliffs golf course and all the best in 2015 from the Integrative Golf crew.

 -- Staring from hole 1 through 18 --